learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 parameters that are accessible from within the block**.

-When using a `times` loop, for instance, we have access to a block parameter that is equal to an integer.
+When using a `times` loop, for instance, we have access to a block parameter that is equal to an `Integer` with the particular "loop number" we're in.
 In the example below, we've named the parameter `index`:

 ```ruby
 5.times do |index|